 Biometric Verification 101

-Increase security and reduce customer friction with biometric factors
+Increase security and reduce customer friction with biometric identity verification solutions

 Biometric verification uses physical characteristics that are unique to a consumer to validate their identity.
 Common examples of the use of biometric factors include unlocking a phone with a fingerprint, checking in at an airline self-service kiosk using a facial scan, and activating a virtual assistant with voice commands.
 Biometrics enables businesses to verify the identity of new and returning customers with factors that are nearly impossible to steal or duplicate.